cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 ### Body is annoying or getting in the way?
 Body parts can be selectively disabled under "RE8VR" in the REFramework menu.

+### Broken graphical settings
+(RE7) Ambient occlusion must be set to SSAO or Off.
+The max setting is broken/buggy.

 ### Gestures
 #### Opening the map
 Can be done by pressing the inventory button while holding your controller behind your head/over your shoulder.